vkuhlmann/vkuhlmann.github.io/latex/configuration/fixingVSCode.md

 1. LaTeX fatal error: spawn pdflatex ENOENT

-   Cause: VS Code can't locate the compiler (TeXLive, MiKTeX or MacTeX).
+   Cause: VS Code cannot locate the compiler (TeXLive, MiKTeX or MacTeX).
    Try closing VS Code and restarting your computer, this might solve the problem!

 2. Perl not found

    Cause: LaTeX Workshop assumes an installation with TeXLive or MacTeX.
-This installs Perl by default, while MiKTeX doesn't.
+This installs Perl by default, while MiKTeX does not.
 Perl is required by `latexmk`, which compiles the code on each change by default.
 Instead we can trigger `pdflatex` for each compilation, which I prefer over automatic compilation.

 ## Fixing using the wizard

-For this reason, I've made a <a href="./configwizard" target="_blank">Config wizard</a>
+For this reason, I have made a <a href="./configwizard" target="_blank">Config wizard</a>
 which fixes the settings for everything to work again.
 Follow these steps:

 1. Open `settings.json`.
 See [Opening settings.json](#opening-settingsjson)
    below.
 2. Select the desired options.

    Check "Add pdflatex-only recipe".
-You need it if you've installed MiKTeX as compiler, or if you're getting the error 'Perl not found'.
+You need it if you have installed MiKTeX as compiler, or if you are getting the error 'Perl not found'.
 But adding it never hurts.

-   If you're experiencing `LaTeX fatal error: spawn pdflatex ENOENT`, check `Set pdflatex to full path`.
+   If you are experiencing `LaTeX fatal error: spawn pdflatex ENOENT`, check `Set pdflatex to full path`.
 See [Getting path to pdflatex](#getting-path-to-pdflatex) below for obtaining the "Full path to pdflatex".

 3. Generate new settings, and save them to the `settings.json`.
 4. Restart VS Code.
-5. If it's still not working, contact me.
+5. If it is still not working, contact me.
 If it is working, I would love to hear if it helped!
    <ShowEmail/>